 4. Not NSF Certified

-The Berkey is not NSF certified and does not meet ansi standard requirements as of the time of this post (August 2021).
+The Berkey is not NSF certified and does not meet ansi standard requirements as of the original time of this post (August 2021).

-In researching this post, I read a New York Times Berkey water filter review that was very quick to point this out.
-However, in that very same article, the author (somewhat reluctantly, it seemed) said that the Berkey filter was good at removing heavy metals, according to their test results.
+However, in that very same article, the author (somewhat reluctantly, it seemed) said that the Berkey filter was very good at removing heavy metals, according to their test results.

 Berkey Water Filter Review: Buying Black Berkey Filters